gusvsconcelos/tic-tac-toe/README.md

-# Jogo da Velha
+# Tic-Tac-Toe
- Jogo da Velha feito com HTML5, CSS3 e JavaScript, seguindo um vídeo tutorial.
-Propósito educacional.
+ Tic-Tac-Toe game made with HTML5, CSS3 and JavaScript